Louisvdw/dbus-serialbattery/README.md

 ### Support [mr-manuel](https://github.com/mr-manuel)
 * Added a lot of features, optimizations and improvements with `v1.0.x`
+* Assistance with the issues and discussions of forum
 * Added a lot of documentation to the config file and notes that are displayed after installation for better understanding
 * Introduced the new documentation page of the driver and reworked a great part of it for easier understanding

 [<img src="https://github.md0.eu/uploads/donate-button.svg" height="38">](https://www.paypal.com/donate/?hosted_button_id=3NEVZBDM5KABW)

 ### Developer Remarks
 To develop this project, install the requirements.
 This project makes use of velib_python which is pre-installed on